 By clicking on the links on the left, you will be able to access relevant EU legislation, the legislative and regulatory provisions relating to implementation in the UK and detailed briefing notes produced by Simmons & Simmons.

-The Benchmarks Regulation is intended to prohibit the use in the European Union of unauthorised benchmarks, including benchmarks prepared by unregistered non-EU administrators from non-equivalent jurisdictions and to enhance the single market by creating a common framework across Member States.
+The Benchmarks Regulation is intended to prohibit the use by a supervised entity in the European Union of unauthorised benchmarks, including benchmarks prepared by unregistered non-EU administrators from non-equivalent jurisdictions and to enhance the single market by creating a common framework across Member States.
 By limiting the ability of national administrators to set benchmarks rates using their own discretion, it is hoped that conflicts of interests will be reduced and confidence will be restored in the accuracy and integrity of benchmarks.

 The Regulation seeks to: